Find answers for some of the most frequently asked questions about the Pathways to Planning programme.

 No, Pathways to Planning involves a separate recruitment process to anything you would have been through to secure your current role.
 All candidates who apply to the programme will complete the same assessments and will have equal access to interview with participating councils.
 If you are already working for a council, you can apply to the Pathways to Planning programme but we cannot guarantee that you will pass the assessments and/or that you would gain an interview with your current employer, if they are taking part in the Pathways to Planning programme.

-If you are already working in a planning team but are looking for support in funding your master’s studies, we would strongly encourage you to explore the Royal Town Planning Institute’s Future Planners Bursary if this programme is restarted for the 2024-25 academic year.
+If you are already working in a planning team but are looking for support in funding your master’s studies, we would strongly encourage you to visit the Royal Town Planning Institute’s website or to explore a Chartered Town Planner apprenticeship with your line manager at work.